All Episodes

 Do you understand what they do?

-They they just lie with an abandon.
+They just lie with an abandoned.

-This can all happen in the United States.
+Sad, but it's remarkable this can all happen in the United States.

 What's up, everybody?

-Your retirement, your money is like your health.
+Your money is like your health.

 It's something that you don't think about until you need it.

-So many people make disastrous retirement mistakes and they're retiring without enough money, and that is just wrong.
+So many people make disastrous retirement mistakes, and they're retiring without enough money, and that is just wrong.

-But to have no fear, meet one of the most incredible financial minds in America, Dr. Richard Smith and Richard's extraordinary tools are trusted by thousands of Americans to track over twenty billion dollars in the stock market.
+And Richard's extraordinary tools are trusted by thousands of Americans to track over $20 billion in the stock market.

 And his tools can help you reset your retirement.

-You're going to be hearing a lot from Sean and me about Richard, and literally we have never endorsed any financial software until now.
+You're going to be hearing a lot from Sean and me about Richard, and literally, we have never endorsed any financial software until now.

 Why?